 Northern Stage’s Education department seeks to broaden our relationship to the community by engaging with theater lovers of all ages through youth training and in-school programs, external events, internships, and adult learning opportunities.
-Led by Eric Love, the department brings world-class theater professionals to the Upper Valley to provide unique training that challenges students and inspires them to create great art.
+Led by new Director of Education Rob Grant, the department brings world-class theater professionals to the Upper Valley to provide unique training that challenges students and inspires them to create great art.

-Education programs are made possible by the leadership support of the Helen Gurley Brown Foundation, The Mary W. Harriman Foundation, Bonnie & Clint Swift, Hypertherm Owner’s Philanthropic Endeavors (HOPE) Foundation, The Sabra M. Hamilton Foundation, Education Fund Donors, and our entire family of supporters.
+Education programs are made possible by the leadership support of the Helen Gurley Brown Foundation, The Jack & Dorothy Byrne Foundation, The Mary W. Harriman Foundation, Bonnie & Clint Swift, Gail & John Wasson, Hypertherm Owner’s Philanthropic Endeavors (HOPE) Foundation, The Sabra M. Hamilton Foundation, Education Fund Donors, and our entire family of supporters.
 To support changing lives, one story at a time through a Bespoke gift to our Education programs, please click here.

 YOUTH TRAINING PROGRAMS: